rich-nguyen/bamboo-workshop/README.md

 bamboo-workshop
 ===============

 A collection of tools for rendering polygonal meshes into real physical structures.
-This repo contains a Maya script that can be executed on a scene containing a Mesh shape.
+This repo contains a Maya script that can be executed on a scene containing a mesh shape.
 The aim is to turn a Maya mesh into a real-world structure, where edges (in the form of some kind of rod) are connected together to resemble the original mesh.

 The mesh shape will be processed into a number of 'Joints'.
 A Joint represents a mesh vertex.
 In contrast to a vertex, it is not a point in 3D space, it is a shape volume that has plug-like sockets aligned to the edges that connect to the corresponding vertex.
 The Joint is oriented along the vertex normal.
 The rods can be inserted into the plugs.
 The plug-like sockets have different shapes to make assembly slightly easier.